syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/breadcrumb/EJ2_ASP.MVC/navigation.md

 ## Open URL in new page or tab

 To open the Breadcrumb item in a new page or tab, set the target property of the required item url to blank in the Breadcrumb component.
-In the following example, the target property of `All Component` item url was set to blank by using the `beforeItemRender` event which locates to the path in the new tab.
+In the following example, the target property of `All Component` item url was set to blank by using the `BeforeItemRender` event which locates to the path in the new tab.

 {% if page.publishingplatform == "aspnet-core" %}